qtnc/swan/docs/stdlib.md

 - clear: clear the whole list
 - draw([random=rand], count=1): randomly draw the specified number of elements from the list.
 Drawn elements aren't removed from the source list.
 AVailability depends on the Random class being available.
 - draw([random=rand], weights): randomly draw an element from the list, selecting the element with probabilities weights (See Random for more info).
 Drawn element isn't removed from the list.
 AVailability depends on the Random class being available.
+- fill(start, end, value): fills the range between start and end by the value given
+- fill(range, value): fills the range specified by the value given
+- fill(value): fill the entire list with the specified value
 - insert(index, ...items): insert one or more items starting at the given position
 - indexOf(needle, start=0): search for needle in the list, return its position if found, -1 if not
 - iterator: return an iterator to iterate through the elements of this list in order